-For example, many shelters have a rule that women can’t talk to their abusers.
+For example, many shelters have a rule that women can’t talk to the abuser.
 “Usually that rule fails the ‘productive’ test,” Walker says.
-Some women are going to talk with their abusers—and having a written rule isn’t going to stop them.
+Some women are going to talk with the abuser—and having a written rule isn’t going to stop them.

 Walker says the biggest benefit of fewer, less restrictive rules is that women in shelters are being treated with respect and compassion, and given power over their own lives.
 More than 20 years after her last stint working in a shelter, Walker says she still has nightmares about her time there.
 One recurring bad dream is that the women in her shelter are being treated disrespectfully and not supported.
 A renewed focus on respectful rule-making could help her—and thousands of survivors in shelters across the U.S.—sleep better at night.

 Before staying at a shelter, make sure it’s the right fit for you and your needs.
 Read, “Important Questions to Ask a Shelter.”
 And if you work for a shelter, two additional resources that can help you determine how best to relax the rules include “How the Earth Didn’t Fly into the Sun, Missouri’s Project to Reduce Rules in Domestic Violence Shelters” and the Running a Shelter area of the Washington State Coalition Against Domestic Violence website.

 Looking for someone to speak with?
 Enter your location to find phone numbers for domestic violence experts in your area.